Decisions and strategies related to remote work, AI, and DE&I are especially evolving.

 “We’re an industry that does face several challenges in terms of the importance of innovating for patients,” says Gala.
 “We’re also an industry that has many opportunities, such as the opportunities we have to incorporate artificial intelligence into research, development, and how we operate on a daily basis.
 Anything that we can do to speed up the rate of innovation for patients to be able to ensure we are as effective and efficient in delivering medicines to patients as possible.”

 In balancing the adoption of AI and remote work, and strengthening practices in DE&I, not every company is going to have the same responses to each, nor should they.
-Often the best approach, according to Gala, is to simply hear the needs and desires of employers and not try to force solutions from a top-down approach.
+Often the best approach, according to Gala, is to simply hear the needs and desires and not try to force solutions from a top-down approach.

 Mike Hollan is Pharm Exec’s Assistant Managing Editor.
 He can be reached at mhollan@mjhlifesciences.com.